Things to Do in Japan in November

 A cheerful and light ambiance encourages multiple street events and goes well with beautiful fall spots.
 The crowd grows as night falls, especially when the weekend arrives.
 During the weekdays, tourists enjoy the company of retired Japanese people who know all the good spots of the season.

 It is also the season of chrysanthemum flowers, and there are multiple exhibitions of them in parks, temples and shrines.

 While the day is sunny, colder evenings allow to plan cozy, indoor activities.

 You will find below some activities to plan in November:

 Travel packing tips

-The contemplation of red leaves is a rather static visit, so we advise you to bring enough layers of clothes and coats to enjoy your trip as much as possible without being cold.
+The contemplation of red leaves is a rather static visit, so we advise to bring enough layers of clothes and coats to enjoy your trip as much as possible without being cold.
 Women can also plan to bring winter urban clothing with warm tights and dresses.
 Classic leather boots are a smart compromise for cold and humid days.
 We recommend packing scarves, gloves, winter hats and sunglasses if you plan to hike in mountains.
 A comfortable outfit will allow you to fully enjoy the outstanding contrast between the blue sky and the vibrant colors of the trees.
 Hydrating skin products will be necessary for those with sensitive skin.